andreamussap/AFMussap-Tech-Shopping-List/docs/items.md

 ## Edit or Delete an Item

-You can edit an item either to change its name or its color.
+You can edit an item to change its name or its color.
 For that, slide it to the right and tap the button *Settings*

 ![](https://github.com/andreamussap/AFMussap-Tech-Shopping-List/blob/master/docs/images/shop-list-button-edit-list.png)